-- All excess contributions remain in the HSA indefinitely until the funds are used.
+- All excess contributions remain in the HSA indefinitely.

-- There is no vesting schedule or penalty if the money isn’t used, and excess contributions are automatically rolled over into the next year.
+- There is no vesting schedule or penalty if the account holder doesn’t spend the money.

 - Withdrawals used to pay for qualified medical expenses for your employee, their spouse, and their dependents are never taxed.

-- The account is portable and the employee can keep it forever, even if they quit or retire.
+- The account is portable, meaning the employee can keep it forever—even if they quit or retire.

-Offering an HSA along with an HDHP helps ease an employee's financial burden, especially if the business makes additional contributions to the account.
-It’s important to note that with HSAs, you must have an HSA-qualified HDHP to make employer HSA contributions to your employees’ savings account.
+Offering an HSA and an HDHP helps ease an employee's financial burden, especially if the business makes additional contributions to the account.
+It’s important to note that with HSAs, you must have an HSA-qualified HDHP to make employer contributions to your employees’ savings accounts.

-Because of their lower premium costs, HDHPs have been gaining popularity among employers and employees.
+Because of their lower premium costs, HDHPs are a popular plan option for employers and employees.
 While there’s no doubt that they can offer huge savings, they may not always be the right fit for your business.

-If you have a want to expand the value of your HDHP, it's best to offer it alongside an integrated HRA or a health stipend.
+If you want to expand your HDHP's value, it's best to offer it alongside an integrated HRA or a health stipend.
 If you’re ready to implement one of these benefits for your company, contact a PeopleKeep personalized benefits advisor, and we’ll get you started right away.